grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

   sees the attribute from the stateful session HTTP filter; if that filter is not present, then SSA is not being used for the request, and we do not need to retain ownership of the subchannel.
-- The xds_override_host policy will have a timer that fires every 5 seconds to do a sweep over the subchannel map and unref any owned subchannel whose `last_used_time` is older than the `idle_timeout` value from the CDS resource.
+- The xds_override_host policy will have a timer that runs periodically to do a sweep over the subchannel map and unref any owned subchannel whose `last_used_time` is older than the `idle_timeout` value from the CDS resource.
+The timer can initially be set for `idle_timeout` duration, and subsequent runs can dynamically determine when to run based on the `last_used_time` of the entries in the map, with a minimum of 5 seconds between runs to minimize overhead.
 - When the child policy unrefs a subchannel it owns, if the entry's `last_used_time` is newer than the `idle_timeout`, the xds_override_host policy assumes ownership of the subchannel instead